StumpyRabbit/ParrotTalk/README.md

 INSTALL

 To install ParrotTalk in Java, first clone the ASN1 project, then the ParrotTalk project.
-Link the ASN1 project into ParrotTalk and run the ParrotTaqlk tests.
+Link the ASN1 project into ParrotTalk and run the ParrotTalk tests.

 OVERVIEW